 - A major GPA of 3.0 or higher

 The only passing grades for graduate students are A, A-, B+, B, B-, C+, and C. Please note C+ and C grades count toward the degree only if an equal number of courses numbered 5000 or higher have been earned with B+, A-, or A, respectively.
-If a grade of C- or below is earned, the student will need to re-take the course when it is offered again to have it count toward a M.S. degree.
+If a grade of C- or below is earned, the student will need to re-take the course when it is offered again to have it count toward an M.S. degree.

 Please also note, as stated below, courses taken before being in the M.S. status must be earned as a B grade or higher to transfer toward the M.S. degree.
 Grades earned with a B- or less will not transfer.

 Transferring Credits Toward a Master’s Degree

-A maximum of 15 transfer credits are allowed to count toward a M.S. degree.
+A maximum of 15 transfer credits are allowed to count toward an M.S. degree.
 These can include no more than nine credits from institutions approved by UF, with the remaining six credits obtained from non-degree seeking and/or graduate certificate courses at the University of Florida.
 These courses must be graduate-level (5000–7999) and earned with a grade of “B” or higher to transfer.
 All work counted toward your master's degree must be completed during the seven years immediately preceding the term in which the degree is awarded.
-To have credits reviewed for transfer from another university, please email email@example.com with the following:
+To have credits reviewed for transfer from another university, please email firstname.lastname@example.org with the following: